coiner16/EIPs/EIPS/eip-reparo_integration.md

 <!--All EIPs must contain a section that discusses the security implications/considerations relevant to the proposed change.
 Include information that might be important for security discussions, surfaces risks and can be used throughout the life cycle of the proposal.
 E.g. include security-relevant design decisions, concerns, important discussions, implementation-specific guidance and pitfalls, an outline of threats and risks and how they are being addressed.
 EIP submissions missing the "Security Considerations" section will be rejected.
 An EIP cannot proceed to status "Final" without a Security Considerations discussion deemed sufficient by the reviewers.
 -->

-Reparo is a secure repair layer under the assumption that 51% of the miners/stakeholders are honest.
-When this is violated, it can be clearly seen that the blockchain is vulnerable to double-spending, censoring and other attacks before making harmful edits to the chain.
+Reparo is a secure repair layer under the assumption that majority of the miners/stakeholders are honest (follow the protocol).
+We also give rational arguments why honest behaviour is infact encouraged.
+When this assumption is violated, it can be clearly seen that the blockchain is vulnerable to double-spending, censoring and other attacks before making harmful edits to the chain.
 However, these harmful edits are public and can be later fixed (after removing the malicious players) unlike the other